 Fannie Mae works with suppliers to deliver products, services, and expertise that can be counted on in all markets, at all times.
 At Fannie Mae, we foster relationships with suppliers of integrity, with proven business practices, who provide our company with quality products and services for excellent value.
 We have a long-standing commitment to diversity and an active program for the inclusion of women, minorities, and individuals with disabilities, as well as women-, minority-, and disabled-owned businesses.

 Building on our long history of supporting solutions that drive social and environmental progress, environmental sustainability, and responsible business practices, we proactively integrate environmental, social, and governance (ESG) factors into our business strategy.
 Our Board of Directors established the Community Responsibility and Sustainability Committee to steward our mission-oriented efforts and our commitment to becoming a leader in ESG.
 The Board’s Audit Committee, Compensation and Human Capital Committee, Nominating and Corporate Governance Committee, and Risk Policy and Capital Committee also oversee certain ESG activities.
-Our six Board Committee Charters outline their responsibilities related to and beyond ESG.
+Our five Board Committee Charters outline their responsibilities related to and beyond ESG.
 We continue to engage both internal and external stakeholders to identify and prioritize the ESG issues most important to our business.

 Our dedicated, full-time ESG team focuses on further developing and implementing the company’s ESG strategy, including identifying opportunities to increase the company’s positive environmental and social impact and to report externally on this impact.
 As part of our commitment to transparent, consistent disclosure of relevant data, we provide ESG information in a variety of reports here.
 In addition, investors can obtain certain Fannie Mae securities data through transparent information and tools, such as Data Dynamics®.
 Investors can view historical loan performance, issuance profiles, and monthly performance, including: